School of Medicine

 Mary Hawn, MD, FACS

-Emile Holman Professor in Surgery
+Emile Holman Professor of Surgery

 Current Research and Scholarly InterestsMy area of research is health services researcher focusing on surgical quality measurement and policy.
 I have a background and training in epidemiology coupled with my leadership roles in surgical quality measurement.
 My expertise and extensive experience in evaluation of surgical quality process and outcome linkage has impacted national policy and changed guidelines.
 We performed a comprehensive evaluation of the Surgical Care Improvement Project (SCIP) implementation using national VA data.
 Defining robust metrics of surgical quality that are actionable and can lead to sustained improvement in our field are of utmost importance.
 I also have experience with risk prediction modeling for surgical patients.
 Our Decision Support for Safer Surgery study developed models of real-time risk prediction for major complications and prospectively validated our models in patients and with expert surgeons.
 We were able to discern where computational risk prediction has added value and where it falls short.
 We currently have a national study investigating readmissions following major surgical procedures to identify opportunities for improving care and reducing costs.